Saughtree

 Saughtree Fell is a hill which rises to 450m.
 Saughtree Church was built in 1875 and is in the Parish of Castleton.
 The former manse next to the church was built in 1891.

 Saughtree railway station, near Riccarton Junction railway station is now a private dwelling.
-The station buildings now provide bed and breakfast accommodation.
+The station buildings now provide self catering accommodation.
 Saughtree Railway Viaduct has been demolished.
 Places nearby include Castleton, Dinlabyre, Hermitage Castle, the Hermitage Water. the Wauchope Forest, and the Newcastleton Forest.